Muhammad-Aqeel-2226/Fullstack-boilerplate-app/README.md

 # 🖋️ Boilerplate app – Root Setup Guide

+# Before anything else go to package.json files and change name of your app

 This is a **boilerplate MERN stack application**, designed with modern tooling and best practices.

 ### 🚀 Technologies Used: